 Dr. ** (PI) will be responsible for the overall technical and financial direction and management of the project. ** will identify, track and manage project progress, and disseminate project information to all personnel. ** will also generate detailed analyses of ___.
 Dr. *** (Co-PI) will __[research effort].
 Finally, Dr. **** will examine ___.

 Just who's involved, who's in charge, and what is everyone's high level contribution.

-Here is a white paper submitted in a previous year's competition and made available with permission of the principal investigator.
-This sample is not provided as a template but rather to demonstrate to prospective proposers the expected depth of detail, the balance of narrative for describing challenges vs. narrative for describing research ideas to address them, etc.
+Two white papers submitted in a previous year's competition and have been made available with permission of the principal investigators -- here and here.
+These samples are not provided as templates or perfect examples but rather to demonstrate to prospective proposers the expected depth of detail, the balance of narrative for describing challenges vs. narrative for describing research ideas to address them, etc.